selfcustody/krux/docs/getting-started/installing/from-pre-built-release.en.md

 This page explains how to install Krux from an official, pre-built release.

-If command-line is not your thing and you want to install with few mouse clicks, please read [Installing from GUI](./installing-from-gui.en.md) guide.

-If you would like to build and install Krux from source, please read the [Installing from source](../installing-from-source) guide.

-### Requirements
-#### Hardware
-You will need a K210-based device such as the M5StickV, Maix Amigo, Maix Dock, or Maix Bit and a USB-C cable to continue.
-Consult the [part list](../../parts) for more information.

-If you wish to perform airgapped firmware updates or want persistent settings, you will also need a [supported microSD card](https://github.com/m5stack/m5-docs/blob/master/docs/en/core/m5stickv.md#tf-cardmicrosd-test).

 ### Download the latest release
 Head over to the [releases](https://github.com/selfcustody/krux/releases) page and download the latest signed release.